Skip to main content

 pub processed_messages: AtomicUsize,

-pub start_time: Mutex<Option<Instant>>,
+pub start_time: Mutex<Option<wacore::time::Instant>>,

 }

-Sync Flow:
+Sync flow:

-1. Receive <ib><offline_preview count="N"/> → start tracking
+1. Receive <ib><offline_preview count="N"/> → start tracking, reset counters

 2. Process messages with offline attribute → increment counter